Meet the Student

 When I was asked to do a performance during the achievement exhibition event, I was a little bit hesitant to accept it.
 But with the support of the staff in the international office, I decided to do it.
 When I thought about what kind of performance I would do, it took time to choose.
 Maybe I was a little bit afraid of performing in front of people.
 Like me as a normal person, I wonder "how can I do a performance?"
 In case I make a mistake, could I bear that embarrassing moment?
 These thoughts made me nervous about the performance.
 But I reflected on my worries.
 I already had decided to do a performance, why did I have to worry about that?
 What I need to do is to choose what kind of performance I will do, and just practice it.
 I finally chose to sing a song, titled "friend".
 The reasons why I chose it: first, when I arrived in Taiwan, I met a lot of friends who supported and encouraged me.
 Second, the song reminds me that I have to be a friend to those who need help.
 So, I chose that song and started to practice.
 I think this song has a special meaning for me.
 The more I practice, the more I could feel the lyrics' meaning.
 Especially when I practiced a part of "真愛過，才會懂，會寂寞，會回首(Because I truly loved, I can understand.
 I can feel lonely, I can look back.)", I could feel the meaning of the lyrics with my heart.
 It's because of my experience in Taiwan.
 Sometimes I feel lonely and isolated, but I encouraged myself to start again.
 After practicing that song, finally, the day has come.
 I need to do a performance in front of people!
 Actually, that morning, I was so nervous.
 I have to prepare my costume and I have to rehearse.
 In my mind, I had a doubt if I could do it well or not.
 When I arrived at school to prepare for the performance, all the staff encouraged me.

 Finally, it's my turn to do a performance.
 During my song, everybody was looking at me.
 Because I was so nervous at that moment, I don't remember very well if it well or not.
 The only thing that I remember is the warmth of everyone.
 They were looking at me and some of them were singing together with me.
 That was a great experience for me.
-At the moment, I felt as if we were united as one.
+At that moment, I felt as if we were united as one.
 It was no matter that I am a Korean or they are Taiwanese.
 The atmosphere made me understand at least at that moment we were friends.
 I want to express my gratitude to the staff from the international office, they encouraged me to do a performance and supported me.
 Like they did it for me, I would like to become a friend of those in need.

-Robert Ashley Powell, we usually call him Bob, is now teaching English class in NTUE.
+Robert Ashley Powell, we usually call him Bob, is now teaching an English class in NTUE.
 In the past few years he was teaching at North Carolina public schools, New York City, Southern California, Sao Paulo Brazil, Shanghai, and Seoul South Korea, and because have this "The English Language Fellow Program", the students in NTUE got the opportunity taught by Bob, an experienced teacher of English speaker.

 Now he is excited to be working with pre-service teachers at NTUE.
 He has a passion for sharing what he has learned about English teaching.
 When asked about living in Taipei, he said that he loves it.
 "This is a marvelous city.
 I particularly enjoy the weather.
 I am not a fan of cold winters".
 He said he also enjoys playing in the parks.
 "I love to go to the park and play taiji(太極), it is my favorite way to relax when I am not working".